Ricks-Lab/gpu-utils/README.md

 * Implemented a message box in amdgpu-pac to indicate details of PAC execution and indicate if sudo is pending credential entry.
 * Implement more robust classification of card compatibility and only use compatible GPUs in the utilities.
 * Official release of amdgpu-pciid which updates a local list of GPU names from the official pci.ids website.
+* Optimized refresh of data by moving static items to a different function and only read those that are dynamic.
+* Power Cap and Fan paramaters can be reset by setting to -1 in the *amdgpu-pac* interface.

 #### New in Previous Release  -  v2.2.0
 * Major bug fix in the way HWMON directory was determined.
 This fixes an issue in not seeing sensor files correctly when a some other card is resident in a PCIe slot.